CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/imputation/README.md

 - [tabix](https://howtoinstall.co/en/tabix)

 Acknowledgements
 We would like to acknowledge the developers of Minimac software for providing the tools necessary for imputation.
-Their contribution is greatly appreciated.

 Author: Mohadese Sayahian Dehkordi (mohadese.sayahiandehkordi@mail.mcgill.ca)